lsmem(1) — Linux manual page

 online status.
 The listed memory blocks correspond to the memory

 block representation in sysfs.
-The command also shows the memory
+The command also shows the size of

-block size and the amount of memory in online and offline state.
+a single memory block and the total amounts of memory in online

-The default output is compatible with original implementation
+The default output is compatible with the original implementation

 from s390-tools, but it’s strongly recommended to avoid using

-expected columns by using the --output option together with a
+columns by using the --output option together with a columns list

-The lsmem command lists a new memory range always when the
+The lsmem command always lists a new memory range when the current

-current memory block distinguish from the previous block by some
+memory block differs from the previous block by some output

-"none" may be used to ignore all differences between memory
+may be used with --split to ignore all differences between memory

-blocks and to create as large as possible continuous ranges.
-The
+blocks and to create contiguous ranges that are as large as

 Note that some output columns may provide inaccurate information